-Through activity which has a minor, moderate and major impact, reduce the capacity and capability of Organised Crime Groups (OCGs) and paramilitary organisations to engage in criminal activity.
+Through Frustrated, Disrupted and Dismantled activity, reduce the capacity and capability of Organised Crime Groups (OCGs) and paramilitary organisations to engage in criminal activity.

 OCGs and paramilitary organisations exercise considerable influence on local communities through fear, intimidation and control.
 Such activities cause significant economic and social harm to communities, in particular those most vulnerable.
 In order to support local people and communities and enable a strong, resilient and peaceful society, this Plan has a key role in removing organised crime groups and paramilitary organisations.